akelopes/bitburner_scripts/readme.md

 #### deployHack.js

-Used to deploy a calculated distributino of grow, weaken and hack commands that will loop across all servers to get money from the targeted server.
+Used to deploy a calculated distribution of grow, weaken and hack commands that will loop across all servers to get money from the targeted server.

 Scripts are deployed following an arbitrary proportion of 10 `grow` threads and 2 `weaken` threads for each `hack` thread.
 The